Skip to content

 We thank all applicants; however, only candidates selected for an interview will be contacted.

 CTYS welcomes and encourages applications from people with disabilities.
 Accommodations are available on request for candidates taking part in all aspects of the selection and hiring process.
-As employers, we are committed to building organizations that reflect the diversity of our clients and the communities we serve.
+As employers we are committed to building organizations that reflect the diversity of our clients and the communities we serve.
 We encourage people of colour, queer people, trans people, people with disabilities and people with lived experience of mental health challenges to apply.

 YOUTH JUSTICE MENTAL HEALTH ACCESS